-The environment of an organism holds important information needed to survive.
+The environment of an organism holds important information that it needs to survive.
 Information about predators to avoid, food to find and potential mates.
 The ability to sense and process this information is of vital importance for any organism.
 At the same time the environment also contains a lot of information that is irrelevant to an organism.
-Barlow et al. (1961) already suggested that the sensory systems of an organism should be specialized to extract the information it needs while filtering out the noise and irrelevant information, to efficiently use the limited coding capacity of the sensory systems.
+Barlow et al. (1961) suggested already that the sensory systems of an organism should be specialized to extract the information it needs while filtering out the noise and irrelevant information, to efficiently use the limited coding capacity of the sensory systems.

-One interesting model system for questions of adaptive signal processing is the electric fish Apteronotus leptorhynchus (brown ghost knifefish).
-A. leptorhynchus generates a sinusoidal electric field through discharges of its electric organ in their tail (electric organ discharge, EOD) enabling them to use active electroreception.
-They use their EOD to find prey and communicate with each other (Maciver et al. (2001), Zupanc et al. (2006)).
-The different use cases of this EOD come with the necessity to detect a wide range of different amplitude modulations (AMs).
-Electrolocation of objects in the surrounding water - like small prey or rocks - cause small low frequency AMs (Babineau et al., 2007).
+One interesting model system for questions adaptive signal processing is the electric fish Apteronotus leptorhynchus (Brown ghost knife fish).
+A. leptorhynchus generate a sinusoidal electric field with the electric organ in their tail enabling them to use active electroreception which they use to find prey and communicate with each other (Maciver et al. (2001), Zupanc et al. (2006)).
+The different use cases of this electric organ discharge (EOD) come with the necessity to detect a wide range of different amplitude modulations (AMs).
+Electrolocation of object in the surrounding water like small prey or rocks cause small low frequency AMs (Babineau et al., 2007).
 At the same time other electric fish can cause stronger and higher frequency AMs through interference between the electric fields and their communication signals like chirps, short increases in their EOD frequency (Zupanc et al., 2006).
 This means that the electroreceptors need to be able to encode a wide range of changes in EOD amplitude, in speed as well as strength.
 The EOD and its AMs are encoded by electroreceptor organs in the skin.
-A. leptorhynchus posses two kinds of tuberous electrosensory organs: the T and P type units (Scheich et al., 1973).
-The T-units (time coder) are strongly phase locked to the EOD and fire regularly once every EOD period.
+A. leptorhynchus have two kinds of tuberous electrosensory organs: the T and P type units (Scheich et al., 1973).
+The T units (time coder) are strongly phase locked to the EOD and fire regularly once every EOD period.
 They encode the phase of the EOD in their spike timing.
-The P-units (probability coders) on the other hand do not fire every EOD period.
-Instead, they fire irregularly with a certain probability that depends on the EOD amplitude.
+The P units (probability coders) on the other hand do not fire every EOD period.
+Instead they fire irregularly with a certain probability that depends on the EOD amplitude.
 That way they encode information about the EOD amplitude in their firing probability (Scheich et al., 1973).
-An example of the firing behavior of a P-unit is shown in figure 1.
-When the fish's EOD is unperturbed, P-units fire every few EOD periods.
-Still they have a certain variability in their firing (fig. 1 B) and show negative correlation between successive interspike intervals (ISIs)(fig. 1 C).
-When presented with a step increase in EOD amplitude P-units show strong adaption behavior.
-After a strong increase in the firing rate reacting to the onset of the step, the firing rate quickly decays back to a steady state (fig. 1 D).
+An example of the firing behavior of a P unit is shown in figure 1.
+When the fish's EOD is unperturbed P units fire every few EOD periods but they have a certain variability in their firing (fig. 1 B) and show negative correlation between successive interspike intervals (ISIs)(fig. 1 C).
+When presented with a step increase in EOD amplitude P units show strong adaption behavior.
+After a strong increase in firing rate reacting to the onset of the step, the firing rate quickly decays back to a steady state (fig. 1 D).
 When using different sizes of steps both the onset and the steady state response scale with its size and direction of the step (fig. 1 E).